sitangruan/angular2/README.md

  7. Reactive form, validators.
  8. Angular service, denpendency injection.
  9. HttpClient, observable
+ 10. Docker deployment

 To run on your local:
 run "ng serve" in the terminal.

+To build and run the docker image:
+In root folder run the two commands to create the image and then run the container: docker compose build --no-cahe docker compose up

 It is using Tailwind css to support easy responsive layout.
 Initially it was using less for stylesheet format but then was changed to css because less has some conflict with Tailwind in new versions.

 The source codes url is:
 https://github.com/sitangruan/angular2